 Each product manager on our team may be responsible for a separate piece of the product line.
 And each, fingers crossed, is making good local decisions on how to improve customer satisfaction, revenue, quality, and performance of their product.

-When you're finding your teams are delivering maybe features and products that are not working well together, this could be due to a lack of a coherent strategy.
+When you find your teams are delivering features and products that are not working well together, this could be due to a lack of a coherent strategy.

 Shared tools and resources